 North Carolina's jobless rate remains near all-time high levels using the federal government's broadest measure of unemployment.

-The state's jobless rate was 17.5 percent in the first quarter, according to the U6 index issued Friday by the U.S. Bureau of Labor Statistics.
+The state's jobless rate was 17.5 percent in the second quarter, according to the U6 index issued today by the U.S. Bureau of Labor Statistics.

-The U6 index includes people who are not counted in the more commonly used jobless measure: people who are forced to take part-time jobs because they can't find full-time work, and those who become so discouraged they stop looking for work.
+The U6 index includes people who are not counted in the more commonly used jobless measure: people who are forced to take part-time jobs because they can't find full-time work, and those who become so discouraged they give up looking for work.

-The U6 index was first tracked in 2005 and remains relatively unknown, but some say it is a more accurate measure of the nation's economic situation than conventional jobless statistics, which showed a statewide jobless rate of 9.7 percent in March.
+The U6 index was first tracked in 2005 and remains relatively unknown, but some say it is a more accurate measure of the national and regional economies than conventional jobless statistics, which showed a statewide jobless rate of 9.9 percent in June.

-North Carolina's U6 measure was among the highest in the nation for the first quarter.
-The highest was Nevada at 23.7 percent, followed by California at 22 percent.
+North Carolina's U6 measure exceeded the national average and was the tenth highest in the nation.
+The highest was Nevada at 23.3 percent, followed by California at 21.8 percent.

 The lowest was North Dakota with 7.2 percent, followed by Nebraska with 8.4 percent.